CS410-2015Fall/Group_29_Let-s-Do-This/server/for_developers.md

 # Running Django unit tests

 1. Activate venv [See also](http://docs.python-guide.org/en/latest/dev/virtualenvs/)
-1. Run all unit tests by typing `python manage.py test` from /server/ldt
+1. Run all unit tests by running `python manage.py test` from /server/ldt.
+This prints also prints test coverage, using [Coverage.py](http://coverage.readthedocs.org/en/latest/index.html), unless one or more tests fail.
-1. Running using `python manage.py test --with-coverage --cover-package=ldtserver` will print test coverage.